Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/implementation/information-architecture/workflow.md

 ---
 title: 'Workflows'
-description: 'Learn about Workflows in XM Cloud'
+description: 'Setting up workflow on a Page and Components level'
 area: ['accelerate']
-hasSubPageNav: false
+hasSubPageNav: true
 hasInPageNav: true
 lastUpdated: '2025-02-14'
 ---

-# Problem
+## Context

-Sitecore comes with a sample workflow that should not be used as an actual configuration but as an example of a simple workflow.
+XM Cloud comes with a sample workflow that should not be used as an actual configuration but as an example of a simple workflow.
 Workflow helps customers prevent unplanned content from making it to their website without the proper approvals.
 It also helps maintain consistent quality across all content.
 Each step in the editing process—such as fact-checking, style alignment, tone consistency, and further reviews—ensures that the content meets specific standards.

-# Solution
+## Execution

-## Workflow Planning
+### Workflow Planning

 It's recommended to establish a workflow for all content items.
 This prevents premature publishing to your production environment, whether done automatically or manually.
 While the sample workflow is provided, it should only be used as an example or template for designing a workflow that fits your business needs.
 Maintain simplicity in your workflow.
 Overcomplicating it with numerous states and review levels can slow the process, resulting in a less effective workflow.

-## Migration Considerations
+### Migration Considerations

-If you are currently on XP/XM and migrating to XM Cloud, there are specific considerations to address.
-Two key focuses should be:

-1. Any .NET customizations affecting items controlled by workflow.
-2. The introduction of webhooks, which offer new ways to implement workflow.
+If you are currently on XP/XM and migrating to XM Cloud there are some specific considerations that you should consider when making this transition.
+Two specific focuses that should be considered are any .NET customizations that have been made to affect items controlled by workflow as well as the introduction of webhooks which can allow for new ways to implement workflow.
+In addition to these considerations, there are existing implementations that should be reviewed and changed based on the information below:

-### Changes to Consider

-- **Email Actions** are no longer supported.
-Replace them with a Webhook Submit Action.
-(Using Webhooks to Send Notifications)
+Email Actions should be implemented with a Webhook Submit Action as detailed further down.

-## Configure Page and Datasource Workflows
+### Configure Page and Datasource Workflows

 Two separate workflows are recommended, one for page items and the other for datasources.
 This allows the main page workflow to stay clean and not cluttered.
 At a minimum this would be a two stage with draft and approved.
 The Page Workflow has a Datasource Workflow Action which points to the Approve command on the Datasource Workflow.
 This is important because it allows you to define the scope which allow datasources like the link list and its child items for example to be moved through the workflow successfully.